m0ndial/Android-Bloatware-Uninstaller/README.md

 ```
 You can use "#" in front of a line for comments.

->In the lists folder there is an example file for Realme phones, i created it from a post found on reddit
+>In the lists folder there is an example file for Realme phones, i created it from a [post](https://www.reddit.com/r/Realme/comments/w12bbk/realme_rui_20_rui_30_debloat_list/found) on reddit
 ## Running the script
 It is very easy to use.